erikdubois/Arc-Theme-Colora/README.md

       sudo apt-get install ...

-If your distributions doesn't ship separate development packages you just need GTK 3 instead of the `-dev` packages.

-Install the theme with the following commands
+#Install the theme with the following scripts

 **0. Get the source**